-- the number of sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that participate in the trials; and - the efficacy and safety profile of the product.
+- the number of sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that participate in the trials; - the end points and analyses required for regulatory approval; and - □ the efficacy and safety profile of the product.

-The Company's strategy also includes the option of entering into collaborative arrangements with third parties to participate in the development and commercialization of phenoxodiol.
+The Company strategy also includes the option of entering into collaborative arrangements with third parties to participate in the development and commercialization of phenoxodiol.
 In the event third parties have control over the clinical development process, the completion date would largely be under the control of that third party.